accoleon/marauders-map/README.md

 Change `localhost` to an ip address of the server.

 Additionally, the tshark line may need to be changed depending on your wifi card, thus run `ifconfig` to see what is the identifier of your wireless card, and add `-i wlan1` right after `sudo tshark `.
-For examplem if `ifconfig` shows your wireless interface to be `wlan0`, the tshark line would look like:
+For example if `ifconfig` shows your wireless interface to be `wlan0`, the tshark line would look like:

 	{tshark, "sudo tshark -i wlan0 -f \"wlan[0] != 0x80\" -Y \"wlan.sa && wlan.seq && radiotap.dbm_antsignal\" -I -N m -Tfields -E separator=/s -e      wlan.sa -e wlan.seq -e radiotap.dbm_antsignal -l"}.